-- vii.
-Companies in breach of established international norms, including the UN Global Compact and the OECD Guidelines for Multinational Enterprises. - viii.
-Companies whose involvement in coal or coal-based energy exceeds the thresholds set out by our Coal Exit Policy. - ix.
-Other sectors: - tobacco, - arctic drilling, - oil sands. - x.
-Companies involved in controversial weapons: chemical and biological weapons, nuclear weapons outside the Non-Proliferation Treaty, and depleted uranium, in addition to the exclusion required by law of cluster munitions (Oslo Convention, 2008) and antipersonnel mines (Treaty of Ottawa, 1999). - xi.
-Internationally sanctioned entities pursuant to the lists issued by the OFAC, UN, and EU, as required by law. - xii.
+- arctic drilling, - oil sands. - iv.
+Companies involved in controversial weapons: chemical and biological weapons, nuclear weapons outside the Non-Proliferation Treaty, cluster munitions (Oslo Convention, 2008), and anti-personnel mines (Treaty of Ottawa, 1999). - v.
+Internationally sanctioned entities pursuant to the lists issued by the OFAC, UN, and EU, as required by law. - vi.
 Sovereign debt instruments issued by countries having not ratified the Paris Climate Agreement.

-strategy guides investment decisions based on factors such as investment objectives and risk tolerance.
 Unless otherwise stated, the Sub-Fund's exclusions only apply to long exposures.
 Those relating to controversial weapons, international sanctions, and non-ratification of the Paris Climate Agreement (iv, v, and vi, respectively) apply both to long and short exposures.

-Please note that the Management Company may take a reasonable forward-looking perspective regarding exclusions relating to international norms breaches, coal and coalbased energy, tobacco, arctic drilling, and oil sands (exclusions i to iii, respectively) where sufficiently credible commitments to improve the relevant characteristic are communicated by the companies concerned or, if appropriate in the case of norms breaches, where satisfactory remediation measures are implemented.
+Please note that the Management Company may take a reasonable forward-looking perspective regarding exclusions relating to international norms breaches, coal and coal-based energy, tobacco, arctic drilling, and oil sands (exclusions i to iii, respectively) where sufficiently credible commitments to improve the relevant characteristic are communicated by the companies concerned or, if appropriate in the case of norms breaches, where satisfactory remediation measures are implemented.